profile image

 Jacques Serizay

-I am a tenured CNRS researcher working at the Institut Pasteur, Dept. Genomes & Genetics, in Paris.
-My long-term endeavor is to decrypt the intricate, multi-modal organization of genomes and its impact on gene regulation.
-To achieve this, I develop computational frameworks for analyzing cutting-edge biological data.
+I am an Assistant Research Professor at CNRS, working at the Institut Pasteur, Dept. Genomes & Genetics, in Paris.
+My long-term endeavor is to decipher the intricate, multi-modal organization of genomes and its impact on gene regulation, more specifically in microeukaryotes.
+To achieve this, I develop computational frameworks for analyzing multi-omics and high-dimensional biological data.

 When not diving deep into genomic data 🧬, I prefer to dive deep 🤿, literally.
 The sequence in the background is the cDNA of the longest isoform of erbb3b, a gene identified in Amphiprion clarkii ( Nemo's darker cousin, look at it! ) that plays a key role in its pigmentation patterns (see Moore et al., G3 2022 for more).